ropensci/biomartr/README.md

 on the molecular level and how this information changes over evolutionary time.

 The first step, however, of any genome based study is to retrieve genomes from databases.
-To automate the retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
+To automate the retrieval process on a meta-genomic scale, the `biomartr` package provides interface functions for genomic sequence retrieval and functional annotation retrieval.
 The major aim of `biomartr` is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.

-In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, CDS, GFF (annotation), genome assembly quality, and metagenome project data.
-Furthermore, an interface to the [Ensembl Biomart](www.ensembl.org/biomart) database allows users to retrieve functional annotation for genomic loci.
+In addition, `biomartr` aims to address the `genome version crisis`.
+With `biomartr` users can now control and be informed about the genome versions they retrieve automatically.
+Many large scale genomics studies lack this information and thus, reproducibility and data interpretation become nearly impossible when documentation of genome version information gets neglected.

-Users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.
+In detail, `biomartr` automates genome, proteome, CDS, GFF (annotation), genome assembly quality, and metagenome project data retrieval from the major biological databases such as [NCBI RefSeq](https://www.ncbi.nlm.nih.gov/refseq/), [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/), [ENSEMBL](https://www.ensembl.org/index.html), [ENSEMBLGENOMES](http://ensemblgenomes.org), and [UniProt](http://www.uniprot.org).
+Furthermore, an interface to the [Ensembl Biomart](www.ensembl.org/biomart) database allows users to retrieve functional annotation for genomic loci using a novel and organism centric search strategy.

-Hence, the `biomartr` package is designed to achieve the highest degree of computational reproducibility in genomics research.
+In addition, users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.

 ### Citation

-**Please cite the following paper when using `biomartr` for your own research.
-This will allow me to continue working on this software tool and will motivate me to extend its functionality and usability in the next years.
+**I would be very greatful if you could cite the following paper in case `biomartr` was useful for your own research.
+I plan on vastly extending the biomartr functionality and usability in the next years and I aim to convince people who don't believe in developing basic tools such as biomartr that usefulness can also contribute to scientific impact.
 Many thanks in advance :)**

 > Drost HG, Paszkowski J. __Biomartr: genomic data retrieval with R__. *Bioinformatics* (2017) 33(8): 1216-1217. [doi:10.1093/bioinformatics/btw821](https://academic.oup.com/bioinformatics/article/doi/10.1093/bioinformatics/btw821/2931816/Biomartr-genomic-data-retrieval-with-R).